Nazareth College, Alicante

-Nazareth College, Alicante, is a work that was initiated by the Society of Jesus in 1957 to tend to the educational and other needs of at-risk youth and their families in the community of Alicante, Spain.
+Nazareth College, Alicante, is a Spanish college.
+It was initiated by the Society of Jesus in 1957 to tend to the educational and other needs of at-risk youth and their families in the community of Alicante, Spain.

 History

 In September 1957, Jesuit Francisco Javier Fontova initiated Nazareth in response to the minors with problems of social marginalization in Alicante.
 He began by feeding 32 children, two of whom lived at the facility.
 The "Catholic Mothers" of the Marian Congregation helped with teaching the children.

-By 1977 there were 190 boys aged 5 to 17 living in the boarding school, with 4 teachers.
+By 1977, there were 190 boys aged 5 to 17 living in the boarding school, with 4 teachers.